psimaker/LOOGI-Prompt-Supercharger/README.md

 ## License

 This project is licensed under the [Apache License 2.0](./LICENSE).
+It is free for personal, educational, and non-commercial use.
+For commercial licensing, please contact the repository owner.